+The table ?? shows the data of BP Neural Network after floating 1%.

 Strength and Weakness

 The method we propose in the paper has effectively made up the vacancy and deficiency of the previous evaluating process regarding to the sale volume of cell phones, and several main advantages are as the following.
 For a start, it presents the ranking of the most important individual variables within the cell phone market, the results of which are seldom considered by manufacturers but actually of great significance.
 Manufacturers can take specific traits of cellphones into consideration, deciding which types or combinations of traits are more profitable to produce and fitting the need of their target customers.
 Furthermore, as the application section in the paper indicates, the process we propose can also be applied to pragmatic purposes.
 By using the method linked with BP neural network, the process can successfully predict the outcome of the sale volume of cellphones before they are released into the market, and the margin of error is within an acceptable level.
 Besides the application of the evaluating process in the real life, the method itself is also more advanced and comprehensive than that in the previous thesis.
 For the method of information entropy in data processing and BP neural network in the optimization, they not only fit in the exact needs of the data being processed and the expected outcome, but they are also more precise and reliable, ensuring the credibility of the model as a whole.